zulip/zulip/docs/production/authentication-methods.md

 OneLogin, and many other IdPs (identity providers).
 You can configure it as follows:

-1. These instructions assume you have an installed Zulip server.
-You can have created an organization already using EmailAuthBackend, or plan to create the organization using SAML authentication.
+1. These instructions assume you have an installed Zulip server; if you're using Zulip Cloud, see [this article][saml-help-center], which also has IdP-side configuration advice for common IdPs.

+   You can have created a Zulip organization already using the default EmailAuthBackend, or plan to create the organization using SAML authentication.

 1. Tell your IdP how to find your Zulip server: